swaminathanR04/AI-Resume-Screener/README.md

 - one sample job listing
 - one sample resume for Bob

-The sample resume file comes from [prisma/seed-assets/bob-builder-resume.pdf](c:/Users/swami/OneDrive/Desktop/CS%203354/AI-Resume-Screener/prisma/seed-assets/bob-builder-resume.pdf).
+The sample PDF is included in the repo at `prisma/seed-assets/bob-builder-resume.pdf`, so other people will get it when they clone the repository.

 ## Important Notes

 ### Admin access

-Admin access is hardcoded in [server/utils/user-role.ts](c:/Users/swami/OneDrive/Desktop/CS%203354/AI-Resume-Screener/server/utils/user-role.ts).
+Admin access is currently hardcoded in `server/utils/user-role.ts`.

-You are treated as admin only if:
+You are treated as an admin only if:

 - your name is `alice`, or
 - your email starts with `alice@`

 ### Resume storage

-Resume PDFs are saved on disk.
+Uploaded resume PDFs are saved on disk.

 - default folder: `.data/uploads`
 - path format: `users/<userId>/resumes/<uuid>.pdf`